-A prominent feature of the early Holocene, between ~11 and 8k cal a BP, at Burial Lake is warmer-than-modern T-Julychiron. when summer solar insolation was higher than modern, which suggests increasing evaporation potential.
-However, concurrent rises in Burial Lake levels to an overflowing headwater source, thereby ending the lake’s history as a closed terminal basin, also indicate a significant increase in P-E. The lake’s hydrologic shift to an overflowing system is registered by an abrupt decline in lake 18O values by ~-4‰, from ~ -13‰ to -17‰, which more clearly identifies the timing of the hydrologic shift between ~11 and 10.5k cal a BP and is reflected by a proposed decline in18O values to ~1 to 3‰, similar to the modern lake.
+A prominent feature of the early Holocene between ~11 and 8k cal a BP at Burial Lake is warmer-than-modern T-Julychiron.
+At this time, summer solar insolation was higher than modern, which suggests increasing evaporation potential.
+However, concurrent rises in Burial Lake levels that converted the lake to an overflowing headwater source, thereby ending its history as a closed terminal basin, indicate a significant increase in P-E. The lake’s hydrologic shift to an overflowing system is registered by an abrupt decline in lake 18O values by ~-4‰, from ~ -13‰ to -17‰, which more clearly pinpoints the timing of the hydrologic shift to between ~11 and 10.5k cal a BP; it is reflected by a proposed decline in18O values to ~1 to 3‰, similar to the modern lake.

-Rapidly changing and widespread environmental changes in Alaska during the early Holocene, are consistent with a rise in precipitation indicated at Burial Lake.
+Rapid and widespread environmental changes in Alaska during the early Holocene are consistent with the rise in precipitation indicated at Burial Lake.
 They include rising lake levels in interior Alaska, early expansion of the boreal forest and reductions in peatland initiation and thermokarst activity (Abbott et al., 2000; Anderson et al., 2005; Barber and Finney, 2000; Edwards et al., 2016; Finkenbinder et al., 2014; Gaglioti et al., 2014; Kaufman et al., 2004; Walter-Anthony et al., 2014; Jones et al., 2019; Yu et al., 2008).
-All of the evidence support the rapid transitioning of northern hemisphere atmospheric circulation patterns and moisture delivery to interior Alaska during this period related to rising sea levels and strengthening of the AL following the melting of the LIS (Bartlein et al., 2015).
+All these features support the rapid transitioning of northern-hemisphere atmospheric circulation patterns and moisture delivery to interior Alaska, related to rising sea levels and strengthening of the AL following the retreat of the LIS (Bartlein et al., 2015).

-During the middle to late Holocene, Burial Lake water 18O values range between ~-18 and -16‰ and variations likely reflect combinations of change in meteoric 18O values with some influence by moisture balance.
+During the middle to late Holocene, Burial Lake water 18O values range between ~-18 and -16‰.
+Variations likely reflect combinations of changes in meteoric 18O values with some influence of moisture balance.
 The small overflow channel indicates that minor reductions in lake levels could lead to increased lake water 18O values at seasonal, annual and multi-decadal time scales, as being recorded in the presented Burial Lake isotope dataset.
-The coarse resolution of the chironomid record prevents a detailed interpretation yet, it is notable that lower 18O values during the middle Holocene and rising 18O values after ~4k cal a BP roughly correspond with previously documented trends in North Pacific 18Oprecip (Anderson et al., 2001; Clegg and Hu, 2010; Anderson et al., 2018).
+The coarse resolution of the chironomid record prevents a detailed interpretation, yet it is notable that lower 18O values during the middle Holocene and rising 18O values after ~4k cal a BP roughly correspond with previously documented trends in North Pacific 18Oprecip (Anderson et al., 2001; Clegg and Hu, 2010; Anderson et al., 2018).

 The role and mode of the Aleutian Low (AL) has been identified as an important influence on late Holocene 18Oprecip values in the Gulf of Alaska region (Anderson et al., 2007; Fisher et al., 2008; Anderson et al., 2011; Anderson et al., 2016; Osterberg et al., 2017).
 In its easterly position, the AL corresponds with storm systems with relatively low 18Oprecip values that may cut off winter moisture supply to interior Alaska, whereas a more westerly position aligns with storm tracks with relatively high 18O values that affect interior and western Alaska.
 (Mock et al., 1998; Edwards et al., 2001; Putman et al., 2017).
 Higher resolution sampling of Burial Lake sediments may be a promising approach for further documenting late Holocene changes in hydroclimate in the northwest Brooks Range.